Animal Farm (1999 film)

-Animal Farm is a 1999 political comedy-drama television film directed by John Stephenson and written by Alan Janes.
-Based on the 1945 novel of the same name by George Orwell and serving as an allegory of the Russian Revolution and its aftermath, the film is also a live-action remake of the 1954 animated film of the same name.
-The film features an ensemble cast including Kelsey Grammer, Ian Holm, Julia Louis-Dreyfus, Patrick Stewart, Julia Ormond, Paul Scofield, Charles Dale, Pete Postlethwaite, Alan Stanford and Peter Ustinov.
+Animal Farm is a 1999 satirical black tragicomedy film directed by John Stephenson and written by Alan Janes.
+A television film and live-action adaptation based on the 1945 novel of the same name by George Orwell and serving as an allegory of the Russian Revolution and its aftermath, the film features an ensemble cast including Kelsey Grammer, Ian Holm, Julia Louis-Dreyfus, Patrick Stewart, Julia Ormond, Paul Scofield (in his final film), Charles Dale, Pete Postlethwaite, Alan Stanford and Peter Ustinov.
 Jim Henson's Creature Shop provided the film's animatronic animals.

-In the film, a group of anthropomorphic animals revolt successfully against their human owner, only to slide into a more brutal tyranny among themselves when an evil pig takes control of the farm.
+In the film, a border collie named Jessie serves as a main protagonist of the story.
+Jessie, alongside with her leader Snowball, and a group of anthropomorphic animals revolt successfully against their human owner, only to slide into a more brutal tyranny among themselves when Napoleon takes control of the farm.

 Plot

 While Mr. Jones, the owner of Manor Farm, invites the Pilkingtons to a gathering to talk about his debts, the animals gather in a meeting where Old Major, the Middle White boar, explains that humanity is their enemy and that they can overthrow the humans with revolution, calling for a life of equality and prosperity.
-Major teaches them a song called "Beasts of the World", but while the animals are singing, Jones, hearing the noise coming from the barn, goes to investigate, only to accidentally shoot and kill Major with a shotgun.
+Major teaches them a song called "Beasts of the World", but while the animals are singing, Jones, hearing the noise coming from the barn, goes to investigate, only to accidentally shoot Major with a shotgun.

 Jones goes into town for a drink without feeding the animals.
 Upon returning, Boxer, Manor Farm's shire horse, helps the animals break into the food shed.
 They accidentally awaken Jones, but the animals quickly chase him, his wife and men off the farm and into town.